johnwcowan/r7rs-work/Dictionaries.md

 Passes each association of *dictionary* as two arguments to *pred* and returns true when one of the calls to *pred* returns true.
-If all calls return false, `dictionary-any?` returns false.
+If all calls return false, `dict-any?` returns false.

 `(dict-every? `*pred dictionary*`)`

 Passes each association of *dictionary* as two arguments to *pred* and returns `#f` when any of the calls to *pred* return false.
-If all calls return true, `dictionary-every?` returns true.
+If all calls return true, `dict-every?` returns true.

 `(dict-keys `*dictionary*`)`